 - Safety – Ozone as a gas is harmful to breathe but scientific data shows a higher safety record than aspirin when used correctly.
 Different tissues respond differently to medical ozone gas, which is why you cannot breathe it but could have an intravenous therapy.

 - Benefits – The primary actions of ozone therapy include increased oxygen efficiency, immune modulation, mediated oxidative stress, and improved microcirculation.
 People often report increased energy, cognitive function, endurance, and decreased pain.

-- Diseases Treated – Ozone therapy treats a lot but cures nothing.
+- Diseases Treated – Ozone therapy treats a lot but is not a “cure” for any disease or illness.
 It has a fundamental action to the body which allows the body to rebalance and heal itself.
-There is a more in depth list attached.